fantine/fantine.github.io/README.md

-I’m Fantine Huot, a geophysicist and computer scientist based in San Francisco.
+Hi, I'm Fantine.

-I am currently pursuing a Ph.D. in Geophysics at Stanford University.
-My work focuses on the intersection between Seismology and Deep Learning.
-I got my M.S. in Science and Executive Engineering from the Ecole Nationale Superieure des Mines de Paris, and worked for a couple years as a software engineer in Paris before starting my PhD.
+I'm currently pursuing a Ph.D. in computational earth sciences at Stanford University, working on research at the intersection of deep learning and seismology.
+I hold a Master in Science and Executive Engineering from the Ecole Nationale Superieure des Mines de Paris.

-I hope you enjoy my website.
-It is currently under construction, so stay tuned for more content.

-## Announcements

-* My paper ["Automatic noise exploration in urban areas"](https://library.seg.org/doi/abs/10.1190/segam2017-17774369.1) has been selected for the Award of Merit for Best Student Poster Paper Presented at the 2017 SEG Annual Meeting.

-* ["A Seismic Shift in Scalable Acquisition Demands New Processing: Fiber-Optic Seismic Signal Retrieval in Urban Areas with Unsupervised Learning for Coherent Noise Removal"](http://ieeexplore.ieee.org/document/8310692/) was published in the Mar.
-2018 IEEE Signal Processing Magazine special issue on subsurface exploration.
+Previously, I was with Google, Chevron, Schlumberger, Actimage, and Valeo.
+I have moved around, spending time living in the Netherlands, France, Japan, the Philippines, and the United States.
+Somewhere in there, I got my helicopter license.

+When I am not doing science or writing code, I enjoy [drawing fantasy creatures](https://www.instagram.com/piecrustinator_).